Vaitesswar/Order-book-building/README.md

 - order id is unique per order book per side.

 ## Functions ##
-I have implemented two functions in Python in C++ namely readData and getData.
+I have implemented two functions in Python and C++ namely readData and getData.
 - readData function runs through the raw data once and saves the order books at regular intervals (100 time steps) as text files in a folder.
 - getData function helps to retrieve the order book information for the user-defined range optimally.